Im Yoon-ah: 2002–2004: Pre-debut activities

-2008–2016: Acting career
+2007–2015: Debut with Girls' Generation and acting career

-Apart from Girls' Generation's activities, Yoona has acted in several television dramas.
+She made her official debut as a member of Girls' Generation in August 2007, becoming the "center" of the group.
+Apart from Girls' Generation's activities, Im has acted in several television dramas.
 Her acting career began in 2007 with a minor role in MBC's drama Two Outs in the Ninth Inning.
 She then appeared in MBC's Woman of Matchless Beauty (2008), and was complimented by veteran actress Bae Jong-ok for her cameo performance.

-In May 2008, Yoona landed her first leading role in KBS's drama You Are My Destiny, playing the character Jang Sae-byuk.
-The drama achieved viewer ratings of up to 41.5%, and Yoona received wider public recognition.
+In May 2008, Im landed her first leading role in KBS's drama You Are My Destiny, playing the character Jang Sae-byuk.
+The drama achieved viewer ratings of up to 41.5%, and Im received wider public recognition.
 She considered the role a turning point in her career, and won two "Best New Actress" awards at the 2008 KBS Drama Awards and 45th Baeksang Arts Awards.

-In 2009, Yoona was cast in MBC's drama Cinderella Man along with Kwon Sang-woo.
+In 2009, Im was cast in MBC's drama Cinderella Man along with Kwon Sang-woo.

-In March 2012, Yoona was cast in a lead role alongside Jang Geun Suk in KBS2's drama Love Rain, a fantasy drama about fate where the offspring of an ill-fated couple who met in the 1970s, meet and fall in love with each other in the modern era.
-Yoona played two characters: Yun-hee of the 70s and Ha-na of modern times.
-Although the drama scored low domestic viewership and was criticized for its failure to relate to the viewers, Yoona's acting received positive reviews.
+In March 2012, Im was cast in a lead role alongside Jang Geun Suk in KBS2's drama Love Rain, a fantasy drama about fate where the offspring of an ill-fated couple who met in the 1970s, meet and fall in love with each other in the modern era.
+Im played two characters: Yun-hee of the 70s and Ha-na of modern times.
+Although the drama scored low domestic viewership and was criticized for its failure to relate to the viewers, Im's acting received positive reviews.
 Yoon Ga-ee of OSEN wrote: "The speed at which her acting is improving is blinding.
 She has matured to the point where you want to ask, 'When did her acting get so good?'
 The criticism that trailed behind her during Cinderella Man is now nowhere to be found."
 Choi In-kyung of Hankook Ilbo said her acting was continuously improving and "Yoona is completely immersed in her character and has now become 'Hana' herself."
-The drama garnered much positive overseas interest and was sold to Japan for $10 million, the second highest price for a KBS drama at the time, partly due to Yoona's popularity.
+The drama garnered much positive overseas interest and was sold to Japan for $10 million, the second highest price for a KBS drama at the time, partly due to Im's popularity.

-In December 2013, Yoona starred alongside Lee Beom-soo in KBS2's romantic comedy drama Prime Minister & I. Loosely based on the musical film The Sound of Music, Yoona played Nam Da-jung, a young and stubborn reporter who falls in love with the prime minister.
-The drama received low ratings but Yoona's performance was praised and she won an Excellence Award at the 2013 KBS Drama Awards for the role.
+In December 2013, Im starred alongside Lee Beom-soo in KBS2's romantic comedy drama Prime Minister & I. Loosely based on the musical film The Sound of Music, Im played Nam Da-jung, a young and stubborn reporter who falls in love with the prime minister.
+The drama received low ratings but Im's performance was praised and she won an Excellence Award at the 2013 KBS Drama Awards for the role.

-In March 2016, Yoona released her first solo single “Deoksugung Stonewall Walkway”, a collaboration with the South Korean indie group 10cm, as part of SM Station.
+In March 2016, Im released her first solo single "Deoksugung Stonewall Walkway", a collaboration with the South Korean indie group 10cm, as part of SM Station.
 The urban-pop song peaked at number 24 on Gaon Digital Chart.
-Fuse described it as "breezy and easy-listening" and complimented how "lovely" Yoona delivered the song.
+Fuse described it as "breezy and easy-listening" and complimented how "lovely" Im delivered the song.